-What Is A Hybrid Robo Advisor?
+What Is A Hybrid Robo-Advisor?

-The hybrid Robo Advisors exist because many customers will feel better if there is a person to talk to.
+Hybrid robo-advisors exist because many customers will feel better if there is a person to talk to.
 In addition, some people are uncomfortable with machines managing their finances.

-An obvious use for hybrids is to get people comfortable with Robo Advisors.
+An obvious use for hybrids is to get people comfortable with robo-advisors.
 Asset managers often use hybrid advisors to deal with older customers and people who know little about finance.

 Under those circumstances, hybrid advisors could be the future of wealth management in the United States.
 An obvious advantage to hybrids is that they will enable human financial advisors to keep their jobs.

-In fact, some wealth management firms like Wealthfront refuse to use human financial professionals.
+Some wealth management firms like Wealthfront refuse to use human financial professionals.
 Instead, Wealthfront uses algorithms and bots for everything.
 For example, Wealthfront advertises Automated Financial Management.

 However, traditional investment firms like Morgan Stanley and mutual fund managers like Vanguard prefer hybrid advisors.
 Such organizations use hybrids because they work with customers of all ages and backgrounds.

-Notably, those unfamiliar with the financial markets and investing are less trusting of innovations like Robo Advisors.
-However, Robo Advisors are more efficient and work better with large numbers of customers.
+Notably, those unfamiliar with the financial markets and investing are less trusting of innovations like robo-advisors.
+However, robo-advisors are more efficient and work better with large numbers of customers.

-Strangely, Robo Advisors can provide a higher level of customer service.
-For instance, Robo Advisors can instantly respond to phone calls and emails and operate 24 hours a day, seven days a week.
-In addition, a Robo Advisor can instantly fulfill simple requests such as selling or buying equities or providing a balance.
+Strangely, robo-advisors can provide a higher level of customer service.
+For instance, robo-advisors can instantly respond to phone calls and emails and operate 24 hours a day, seven days a week.
+In addition, a robo-advisor can instantly fulfill simple requests such as selling or buying equities or providing a balance.

-Finally, smartphones and the internet can provide instant connectivity to Robo Advisors.
-Thus, Robo Advisors are perfect for people who want constant control over their investments.
+Finally, smartphones and the internet can provide instant connectivity to robo-advisors.
+Thus, robo-advisors are perfect for people who want constant control over their investments.